 Learning The Probability Of Rolling A Specific Number

-When mastering the art of how to shoot dice, you will come to discover that some numbers come up more often than others.
-Out of all the number combinations, 7 is the most likely number that you will roll with a 17% chance of hitting that number – just incredible!
+When mastering the art of shooting dice, you will discover that some numbers come up more often than others.
+Out of all the number combinations, 7 is the most likely number you will roll, with a 17% chance of hitting that number – just incredible!

-Out of the 36 possible roll combinations between the 2 dice, there are six ways that a shooter can roll a 7 – meaning that you are likely to roll a 7 more often during your gambling session.
+Out of the 36 possible roll combinations between the two dice, there are six ways that a shooter can roll a 7 – meaning that you are likely to roll a seven more often during your gambling session.

-The next most popular numbers that are rolled are 6 and 8 – with these numbers being achieved in 5 possible combinations across the sum of the two dice.
+The next most popular numbers rolled are 6 and 8 – these numbers being achieved in 5 possible combinations across the sum of the two dice.